jenizar/sap-ui5-walkthrough/README.md

 To run this yourself, do the following steps:

-1. Clone this repo with `git clone https://github.com/jenizar/SAP-Fiori-Worklist-Template`
+1. Clone this repo with `git clone https://github.com/jenizar/sap-ui5-walkthrough.git`

-2. Setup the dependencies with `npm install` (make sure you are in `SAP-Fiori-Worklist-Template` directory)
+2. Setup the dependencies with `npm install` (make sure you are in `sap-ui5-walkthrough` directory)

 3. `npm start`